 Neuroplasticity became one central topic of neuroscience research in the last decades.
 Dynamic modifications of neuronal networks are an important substrate for learning and memory formation.
-Pathological neuroplasticity might be one foundation of numerous central nervous system diseases.
-Transcranial direct current stimulation (tDCS) was developed by our group as a non-invasive tool to induce neuroplasticity in the human cerebral cortex.
-Neuroplastic excitability enhancements or reductions are accomplished which outlast the stimulation duration relevantly.
+Furthermore, pathological neuroplasticity might be one foundation of numerous central nervous system diseases.

 The primary aim of our recent work is to develop and establish new non-invasive brain stimulation methods to induce physiological changes in the central nervous system in order to investigate cognition and complex information processing.
-Transcranial alternating current stimulation (tACS) and random noise stimulation (tRNS) are new external stimulation techniques influencing cortical excitability and activity. tACS and tRNS permit, due to the oscillating stimulation, external interference with the cortical oscillations.
+Transcranial direct current stimulation (tDCS) was developed by our group as a non-invasive tool to induce neuroplasticity in the human cerebral cortex. tDCS as a tool aims to induce prolonged neuronal excitability and activity alterations in the human brain via alterations of the neuronal membrane potential.
+Accordingly, this method is a promising tool in the treatment of diseases that are accompanied by changes of cortical excitability.
+Transcranial alternating current stimulation (tACS) and random noise stimulation (tRNS) are new external stimulation techniques influencing cortical activity. tACS and tRNS permit, due to the oscillating stimulation, external interference with the cortical oscillations.
 They can particularly modulate the temporary connections of cortical areas during a given task.
 Neuronal oscillations in the brain are associated with the processing of sensory information, learning, cognition, arousal, attention and also pathological conditions (e.g. Parkinson's tremor, epilepsy).
 Therefore, the external modulation of cortical oscillations could be an important component of induced cerebral plasticity.
 In terms of effectiveness tRNS seems to have at least the same therapeutic potential for the treatment of diseases such as depression and chronic pain as rTMS and tDCS.